ionous/tapestry/support/rift/rift.md

   # and, the header can also
   	# use nesting here.
   sub:collection:with: "one element"

--   # for consistency, the entry
-	  	# can use nesting here.
-	  # and, the header can also
-	  	# use nesting here.
-	  sub:collection:with: "one element"

-  # closing comments are valid.
-  # they act as header comments for nothing.
+# closing comments for a document.
-  # not "null", just literally no element at all.
-  # that's fine. i guess.

-# here too.
-# how confusing.
+# presumably matching the indentation at the start.
 ```

 #### Comment storage:

 This implementation stores the comments for each collection separately in its own "comment block".
 A comment block is a single string of continuous text generated in the following manner:

 * Individual comments are stored as encountered.
-Each line gets trimmed of trailing spaces, hash marks are kept intact.
+Each line gets trimmed of trailing spaces, hash marks are kept intact. ( Keeping the hash makes it more obvious how internal leading spaces are handled, and makes it easier to split comments out of their stored block of text. )
 * A horizontal tab (`\t`) replaces the value of an entry.
 * Nested lines of a comment are indicated by a carriage return (`\r`); while other line breaks use line feed (`\n`).
 For these purposes, comments right aligned with an inline comment are considered nested; trailing comments are not. ( Therefore line feeds always preface trailing comment lines. )
 * To separate groups of comments, the end of each collection entry uses a form feed (`\f`). ( Putting it at the end, keeps the first header comment with the first entry. )